Diddi25/Recruitment-System/README.md

 - Does handle use case: 5.1 (create account) 5.2 (login) 5.4 (retrieve applications from database)
 - Does not handle use case 5.3 (which was conditionally required by 5.1)
 - The retrieval can take up to 10 seconds
-- All new registered users have the applicant as default role
+- All new registered users have the applicant default role

 Test credentials: